Goliath86/simple-logger/README.md

 During the logging if one or more files reach the `maxFileDimension` specified on plugin intialization, then the plugin provides to overwrite old data.

 The `saveToLog` function will return a boolean value `true` if the write operations are successful otherwise will return the boolean value `false`.

+Line termination characters `\r\n` are added automatically at the end of a log line.